waris1hezb/MotionInput-ReactLibrary/docs/GETTING_STARTED.md

 # Getting Started with Effects Library

-This guide will walk you through the basic steps to integrate the Effects Library into your React application once it has been deployed.
+This guide will walk you through the basic steps to integrate the Motioninput Effects Library into your React application once it has been deployed.

 ## Installation